 The Board intends to set director compensation levels near the market median relative to director compensation at companies of comparable size, industry, and scope of operations in order to ensure directors are paid competitively and fairly for their time commitment and responsibilities.
 The Board periodically reviews the components and amounts of director compensation to determine if any adjustments are appropriate and as part of such review, regularly engages an outside consultant to provide information and advice on such matters.
-The last such review was conducted in May 2018 and benchmarked our director compensation practices against the same peer group of companies used in executive compensation comparisons (see page 25).
-Findings from the review indicated that our director compensation levels approximated the peer group median and the structure of our program was consistent with current best practices, except that our outside consultant recommended that the fees for serving as the chair of the committees should be increased.
-Thus, in May 2018, the Board of Directors increased the annual cash payments to the chairs from \$25,000 to \$35,000 for the Audit Committee, from \$15,000 to \$25,000 for the Compensation Committee, from \$15,000 to \$20,000 for the Governance/Nominating Committee, and from \$12,000 to \$18,000 for the IRCA Committee.
-Also, the annual cash payment for the other members of the Governance/Nominating Committee was increased from \$8,000 to \$10,000.
-Following is a summary of the director compensation program as modified:
+The last such review was conducted in May 2020 and benchmarked our director compensation practices against the same peer group of companies used in executive compensation comparisons (see page 26).
+Findings from the review indicated that our director compensation was slightly below the peer group median and that the structure of our program was consistent with current best practices.
+No changes were made to the program in 2020.
+Following is a summary of the director compensation program for 2020:

 - Retainer-only cash compensation with no fees for attending meetings (which is an expected part of board service), with additional retainers for special roles such as Executive Chairman of the Board, Lead Independent Director, and committee chairs and members to recognize their incremental time and effort.
-Cash compensation in 2019 for our nonemployee directors consisted of: - annual cash board service retainer of \$100,000; - annual cash payments for serving on committees of the Board: - \$35,000 and \$15,000 for each of the chairman and the other members of the Audit Committee, respectively; - \$25,000 and \$10,000 for each of the chairman and the other members of the Compensation Committee, respectively; - \$20,000 and \$10,000 for each of the chairman and the other members of the Governance/Nominating Committee, respectively; and - \$18,000 and \$8,000 for each of the chairman and the other members of the IRCA Committee, respectively. - Significant portion of total compensation in full-value equity awards, for alignment with stockholders, where annual grants are based on a fixed dollar amount and short vesting to avoid entrenchment.
-In 2019, equity compensation for non-employee directors consisted of an annual grant of restricted stock units ("RSUs") covering a number of shares valued on the grant date at approximately \$115,000.
-The 2019 equity grant will vest in May 2020, one year after the date of grant, subject to continued service through the vesting date. - Meaningful stock ownership requirements equal in value to five times the annual cash board service retainer. - No benefits or perquisites.
+Cash compensation in 2020 for our nonemployee directors consisted of: - annual cash board service retainer of \$100,000; - annual cash payments for serving on committees of the Board: - \$35,000 and \$15,000 for each of the chairman and the other members of the Audit Committee, respectively; - \$25,000 and \$10,000 for each of the chairman and the other members of the Compensation Committee, respectively; - \$20,000 and \$10,000 for each of the chairman and the other members of the Governance/Nominating Committee, respectively; and - \$18,000 and \$8,000 for each of the chairman and the other members of the IRCA Committee, respectively. - Significant portion of total compensation in the form of full-value equity awards, for alignment with stockholders, where annual grants are based on a fixed dollar amount and the vesting period is short to avoid entrenchment.
+In 2020, equity compensation for non-employee directors consisted of an annual grant of restricted stock units ("RSUs") covering a number of shares valued on the grant date at approximately \$115,000.
+The 2020 equity grant will vest in May 2021, one year after the date of grant, subject to continued service through the vesting date. - Meaningful stock ownership requirements equal in value to five times the annual cash board service retainer. - No benefits or perquisites.

 Certain director positions received additional payments.
-Mr. Holsten, our Executive Chairman of the Board, was paid in 2019 an additional annual amount of \$700,000 and was also eligible for a bonus of up to \$750,000, in both cases for his oversight and mentoring of our Chief Executive Officer and other duties performed on behalf of LKQ.
-In May 2019, the Board of Directors approved the payment to Mr. Holsten of a bonus of \$468,750 (of the possible \$750,000), based on an evaluation of the Company's overall performance.
-In 2019, Mr. Holsten also received an annual grant of RSUs covering a number of shares valued on the grant date at approximately \$50,000 more than the value of the annual grant received by other non-employee directors in 2019.
-Mr. Allen received in 2019 an annual amount of \$25,000 for his role as Lead Independent Director.
-Mr. Hanser received in 2019 an annual amount of \$15,000 for his advice and contributions to the Board relating to Europe matters.
+Mr. Holsten, our Executive Chairman of the Board, was paid in 2020 an additional annual amount of \$665,000 for his oversight and mentoring of our Chief Executive Officer and other duties performed on behalf of LKQ.
+Mr. Subramanian received in 2020 an annual amount of \$25,000 for his role as Lead Independent Director.
+Mr. Hanser received in 2020 an annual amount of \$15,000 for his advice and contributions to the Board relating to Europe matters.
 Mr. Zarcone does not receive compensation for serving as a member of the Board or any of its committees since he is an employee director.

-See the "Director Compensation Table" below for more details regarding compensation received by each of our directors in 2019.
+In response to the COVID-19 pandemic, our Board determined that the annual cash retainer would be reduced by 20% for the second quarter of 2020.
+See the "Director Compensation Table" below for more details regarding compensation received by each of our directors in 2020.